Tithe With Joy

 Tithe in faith, expecting the rich blessings of that land to be multiplied to you.
 You may soon find it to be one of the most exciting things you can do.

-Scripture Reading: Deuteronomy 26
+Scripture Study: Deuteronomy 26